Aviral1701/aviral1701.github.io/_posts/2017-1-26-InstallGraphics.md

+---
+layout: post
+title: Installing ` <graphics.h> ` on your Ubuntu 16.04
+---

 Alot of you might have tried installing graphics.h on your ubuntu system,but must be having a hard time.So here are the steps for installing graphics.h library on your Ubuntu 16.04 and latter.